-- Report on contractor emissions as part of our annual BCF. - Broaden our reporting to incorporate additional service providers not currently covered in our Scope 3 reporting. - Incorporate mandatory carbon reporting for all new contract tenders.
+- Report on contractor emissions as part of our annual BCF. - Undertake annual scope 3 screening exercise of purchased goods and services. - Broaden our reporting to incorporate additional service providers not currently covered in our scope 3 reporting. - Incorporate mandatory carbon reporting for all new contract tenders.